 Benefits of Micro Influencers

 Before we talk about influencer marketing tips, let’s take a better look at the benefits of micro influencers.

 - Higher engagement rates compared to influencers – As an influencer’s follower count increases, their engagement rate drops.
-Micro influencers with 1,000 to 10,000 have the best engagement rates.
+Micro-influencers with 1,000 to 10,000 followers often have the best engagement rate vs. price ratios.

 But that doesn’t mean that you should avoid big influencers – social stars with hundreds of thousands or even millions of followers.
 If you happen to have one in your fan list, don’t hesitate to ask.

 In one of the best recent influencer marketing examples, Kylie Jenner got clothing brand Fashion Nova no less than 2.2 million views for a single photo.

 When searching for influencers, it’s important to look beyond the follower count.
 Not everyone who’s popular in your niche is necessarily a good influencer for you.
 Ask yourself some questions:

 - Would this influencer really use my product in their day to day life?

 - Would my product or service fit into the type of content they usually create?